jdhao/nvim-config/docs/README.md

 A lot of Neovim plugins are mainly written in Python.
 To use auto-completion and other features, we must install Python 3.
-The easiest way to install is via [Anaconda](https://www.anaconda.com/distribution/#download-section) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-Make sure that the output of `python --version` shows that Python 3.x is installed.
+The easiest way to install is via [Anaconda](https://www.anaconda.com/distribution/#download-section) or[Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Make sure that you can run `python --version`, and that the output should be Python 3.x.

 ## Pynvim